-We have spent the last several years traveling Italy extensively, spending a cumulative 6+ months in the country, with our most recent trip taking place in 2022.
+We have spent the last several years traveling Italy extensively, spending a cumulative 8+ months in the country, with our most recent trip taking place in 2022.

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

-We’ve paused to experience certain areas more deeply at times, spending a month each “living” in Rome, Florence, and Bologna.
+We’ve paused to experience certain areas more deeply at times, spending a month each “living” in Florence and Bologna, and 2 months in Rome.

 In other words, we’ve seen a lot of Italy.

-Here are the best travel tips for Italy that we’ve picked up along the way.
+Here is the best advice for traveling Italy that we’ve picked up along the way!

 Table of Contents